KailasVS666/smartvoyage-prototype/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain]()

+## ⚠️ API Key Disclosure Notice

+This API key is shared intentionally for demo use only and is safely restricted to prevent unauthorized use.
+Please do not use it outside the scope of this project.
+Abuse may lead to key revocation.